Flush & Semi-Flush Basics

 Flush vs. Semi Flush Lighting

-Once you have decided a close to the ceiling light is the right pick, you can save time if you can eliminate half the options by knowing if you need a Flush Mount or Semi-Flush.
+Once you have decided that a close to the ceiling light is the right pick, you can save time if you can eliminate half the options by knowing if you need a Flush Mount or Semi-Flush.
 A flush mount naturally sits directly on the ceiling, while a semi-flush hangs down several inches, leaving airspace between the ceiling and the fixture.
 Based on your ceiling height, you may be limited in what fixture you can install:

 - For low ceilings (below 8'), you will want to pick a flush mount light fixture.
-(If you will ALWAYS have a table or counter below the light, you can choose a semi-flush or even a chandelier)
+(If you have a table or counter below the light, you can choose a semi-flush or even a chandelier)

 - For ceiling heights of 9' to 10'), consider a semi flush mount light.
 Most hang less than a foot from the ceiling.